 Mt.
-Baker, 5 Day Mountaineering Course
+Baker, 5 Day Course

 3 people per guide

 This comprehensive course will cover many of the essential aspects of mountaineering needed to climb entry level alpine climbs in the lower 48.
-Topics include: Basic Rock Craft (from anchor building to belaying), Ice Climbing, Crevasse Rescue, and a summit bid of Mt.
+Topics include: Basic Rock Craft (from anchor building to belaying), Ice Climbing, Crevasse Rescue, glacier/snow camping and a summit bid of Mt.
 Baker.
 The 5 day itinerary allows for plenty of time to practice new skills and even makes room for the possibility of poor weather.
 This course is perfect for the climber who is looking to expand their skills beyond the rock crag and start learning the art or Alpinism.

 Day before departure: Meet at 3pm for pre-trip meeting.